damosull/playwright-1/README.md

 # Getting Started:

-- The 'notes' folder contains very basic notes on topics such as setting up a basic Framework to Playwright Reporters, etc.
+- The 'notes' folder contains some basic notes on topics such as setting up a basic Framework to Playwright Reporters, etc.

-## PlayWright Installation & writing your first test:
+# PlayWright Installation & writing your first test:

 - See [notes/01-set-up-steps.md](notes/01-set-up-steps.md)